grenaud/deML/README.md

 or

-2. Do a "git clone --recursive https://github.com/grenaud/deML.git"
+2. Do a "git clone  https://github.com/grenaud/deML.git"

 Installation for unix based systems :